top of page

 problem to solve

-While having casual discussions about traffic in general, it was brought up many times by friends and family how Google Maps took them through very busy intersections that had no traffic lights or stop signs and directed them to make a left turn or sometimes cross it.
-It was almost impossible for them to make a left turn or it would take a very long time for them to find that gap to make a safe left turn or cross it.
+While having casual discussions about traffic, friends and family often mentioned how Google Maps took them through very busy intersections with no traffic lights or stop signs and directed them to make a left turn or cross the road.
+Making a left turn was almost impossible, often requiring a long wait for a safe gap in traffic.

 project details